ubersejanus/celebrant-website/_services/where-to-start.md

 Almost all the traditional elements of a marriage ceremony that you may have expected to see are entirely optional.
 Some of the popular elements are listed below, along with some examples of what we could say during this part of the ceremony.

-# Preparing the Script
+## Preparing the Script
 When we begin to work together to develop the script for your ceremony, I will need to know a lot of information about you!
 Some of the questions that you should be prepared to answer include:

 - The date, time, and location of the ceremony
 - Your names (both legal names and what your family/friends call you day-to-day)
 - What title you both plan to take?
 (Bride, Groom, Partner, or Spouse)
 - What is the vibe you envision for the ceremony?
     - Stiff and formal?
     - Carefree and full of humour?
 - How you wish to be introduced at the end of the ceremony
 - What do you want to see included in your ceremony?
     - Do you plan to write your own vows?
     - Would you like me to make an Acknowledgement of Country?
     - Would you like to invite a traditional owner to perform a Welcome to Country?
     - Will there be any readings or music included?
     - Will one or both partners be given away or have some other blessing from their families?
 - Are there any rituals you would like to include in the ceremony?
 Some possibilities include:
     - Handfasting
     - Candle Ceremony
     - Jumping over a broom
     - Ring warming
     - Sharing of wine
 - Are any guests coming from a particularly long distance that should be acknowledged?
 - Are there any children that will also be part of your new family to include?
 - Any other key people who need to be acknowledged?
 - What is the story of your relationship?
 - Will there be an interpreter at the wedding?

+# Witnesses

+You must provide two witnesses to sign the marriage certificates on the day.
+These people must be aged 18 or older, and it would be their role to testify in court if the marriage were ever questioned.

+Your witnesses should ideally know you personally, however, it is legally sufficient that they establish your identity from your documents.

 # Marriage Education Services